18F/18f.gsa.gov/pages/consulting.md

 <h1 style="padding-top: 64px;"> 18F Consulting: Understand.
 Acquire.
 Deliver.</h1>

 Building new digital services or improving old ones can be risky, complex, and expensive.
-Doing it well can solve real problems, improve people’s lives, save taxpayer money, and improve the way government works.
+Doing it well can solve real problems, improve lives, save taxpayer money, and improve the government.

 18F Consulting helps federal agencies adopt modern approaches to managing and delivering digital services.
-We are federal employees, like you.
-But we are also a team of designers, product strategists, architects, and acquisition specialists, with wide-ranging experience inside and outside of the federal government.
-Whether you are a program manager, a contracting officer, a lawyer, or a CIO, we’ll partner with you to set you up for success.
+We're federal employees, like you.
+But we're also a team of designers, product strategists, architects, and acquisition specialists, with wide-ranging experience inside and outside the federal sphere.
+Whether you're a program manager, a contracting officer, a lawyer, or a chief information officer, we’ll partner with you and set you up for success.

 ## What should you build, buy, or change?

-Too often, teams tasked with solving a problem don’t know where to begin, or get locked into an idea too soon.
-18F Consulting helps you understand your audiences using human-centered design principles.
-Early on, we help you discover the options (e.g., product strategy, new technology, acquisition) available to you so your initiative will succeed.
+Too often, teams tasked with solving problems don't know where to begin or get locked into an idea too soon.
+18F Consulting helps you understand your audiences, and we counsel you on available options (e.g., product strategy, new technology, acquisition).

 ## How should you do it?

-We advocate and guide you through proven practices in human-centered design, lean startup, Agile architecture, Agile development, open data, and DevOps.
-These industry-standard techniques increase the likelihood of your next initiative succeeding.
+We guide you through proven practices in human-centered design, lean startup, agile architecture, agile development, open data, and DevOps.
+These industry-standard techniques increase the likelihood your next initiative will thrive.

 ## Who should do it?

-Procuring the right team through an outside vendor or recruiting that talent in-house are key to producing high-quality digital services.
-We understand how federal acquisition and hiring processes have long been barriers to success, not a core part of a digital strategy.
-We use every tool in our toolkit to help change that, to make getting the right people a priority, and to help you hold them accountable for their work.
-Let us help you develop a strategy for soliciting and on boarding vendors and design or technology hires for your project or organization, and help you manage their performance.
+Procuring the right team through an outside vendor or recruiting talent in-house is key to producing high-quality digital services.
+We understand that federal acquisition and hiring processes have long been barriers to success.
+We use every tool in our kit to change that, to prioritize getting the right people, and to help you hold them accountable for their work.

+Let us assist as you develop a strategy for soliciting and onboarding vendors and design or technology hires.
+Once you've built a team for your project or organization, we'll help you manage their performance.

-## 18F Consulting Services
+## Consulting services

-### Short-term engagement services, from 2 days to 4 weeks:
+### Short-term engagement services, from two days to four weeks:

-- **Design Sprint** to quickly prototype and validate different ideas (based on [Google Ventures 5-day model](https://www.gv.com/sprint/)).
+- **Design sprint** to quickly prototype and validate different ideas (based on [Google Ventures five-day model](https://www.gv.com/sprint/)).

 - **[Protosketching](https://18f.gsa.gov/2015/01/06/protosketch/)** for quick technical explorations.

-- **Design Methods Workshop** to teach your team how to work together to solve problems using “design thinking” and other human-centered methods.
-Includes hands-on, real-world learning to get your team from idea to experimentation and delivery in no time.
+- **Design methods workshop** to teach your team to collaboratively solve problems using “design thinking” and other human-centered methods.
+This includes hands-on, real-world learning to get your team from idea to experimentation and delivery in no time.

-- **[Agile Workshop](https://18f.gsa.gov/2014/10/21/how-to-run-your-own-3-sprint-agile-workshop/)** to accelerate your team’s learning and adoption of Agile development principles and practices.
+- **[Agile workshop](https://18f.gsa.gov/2014/10/21/how-to-run-your-own-3-sprint-agile-workshop/)** to accelerate your team’s learning and adoption of agile development principles and practices.

-- **DevOps Workshop** to move your team towards adoption of DevOps principles and practices.
+- **DevOps workshop** to move your team toward adoption of DevOps principles and practices.

-- **[RFP Ghostwriting and Review](https://18f.gsa.gov/2015/03/30/new-rfp-ghostwriting-service-to-improve-contract-success/)** to increase your contract’s probability of success.
+- **[RFP ghostwriting and review](https://18f.gsa.gov/2015/03/30/new-rfp-ghostwriting-service-to-improve-contract-success/)** to increase your contract’s probability of success.

-- **Capabilities Delivery Analysis** to determine what and how to acquire the capabilities your project or organization needs to deliver effectively (e.g., more in-house talent, learning and training programs).
+- **Capabilities delivery analysis** to determine what and how to acquire the capabilities your project or organization needs to deliver effectively (e.g., more in-house talent, learning and training programs).

-- **Technical Evaluation Assistance** to help your agency evaluate proposed technical solutions, or to serve as technical experts for source selection.
+- **Technical evaluation assistance** to help your agency evaluate proposed technical solutions or to serve as technical experts for source selection.

-- **Discovery Sprint** to assess your team’s or organization’s readiness, understand your customers and their needs, brainstorm ideas, and provide guiding principles and recommendations to move forward.
+- **Discovery sprint** to assess the readiness of your team or organization, to understand your customers and their needs, to brainstorm ideas, and to provide guiding principles and recommendations for moving forward.

-### Mid to long-term engagement services, from 4 to 12 months:
+### Mid- to long-term engagement services, from four to 12 months:

-- **Agile Acquisition** to help your team learn how to design and manage software acquisitions that use modern software development techniques.
+- **Agile acquisition** to help your team learn how to design and manage software acquisitions that use modern software development techniques.

-- **IT Modernization** to increase the IT organization’s capacity to innovate and provide greater value to customers.
+- **IT modernization** to increase the IT organization’s capacity to innovate and provide greater value to customers.

-- **Agile Coaching** to guide your team’s or organization’s adoption of Agile practices during the lifecycle of a current project.
+- **Agile coaching** to guide your team or organization through adoption of agile practices during the lifecycle of a current project.

-- **Vendor Marketplace Development** to set up and curate targeted, high-performance marketplaces to meet your agency’s specific IT buying needs (e.g., [Agile Delivery Services Vendor Marketplace](https://18f.gsa.gov/2015/01/08/creating-a-federal-marketplace-for-agile-delivery-services/)).
+- **Vendor marketplace development** to set up and curate targeted, high-performance marketplaces to meet your agency’s specific IT buying needs (e.g., [Agile Delivery Services Vendor Marketplace](https://18f.gsa.gov/2015/01/08/creating-a-federal-marketplace-for-agile-delivery-services/)).

 ## We’d love to hear from you